CogitoErgoDS/empirical-research-portfolio/README.md

   Supervised learning for **classification, clustering, prediction, and data validation**
   Tree-based models and structured model building to support typologies, robustness checks, and analytical insight

-- **Health Economics (current focus)**
-  Evaluation of digital health and prevention programs
-  Institutional structures of the German GKV system

 ---